andrewcumming/phys457/_sources/outline.md

 Homeworks will be weekly, due on Tuesday 11:59pm each week.  *The homeworks are a key part of learning the material and will prepare you for the exams.* Late submissions will not be accepted.
 If you run out of time, please submit whatever you can before the deadline.

-The midterm will be held in class on **Tuesday March 12** (this is week after reading week).
+The midterm will be an open-book take home format exam, given out at the start of class on **Tuesday March 12** (this is week after reading week) and will be due 48 hours later.
 The final exam will be a 72-hour take home exam during the final exam period.

 Course materials such as lecture notes and problem sets will be made available on the course website at